Debt Consolidation vs. Credit Card Refinance: What Are The Differences?

 - Losing collateral: Taking out a secured loan means putting up it’s value in a collateral item such as a house or vehicle.
 Failure to pay back the loan could result in the forfeiture of said items, so be careful what type of method you use to try and consolidate your debt.

-The Takeaway: Both strategies can help save you money on interest, but credit card refinancing is really just for one debt, while debt consolidation is more so for multiple debts.
+Both strategies can help save you money on interest, but credit card refinancing is really just for one debt, while debt consolidation is more so for multiple debts.

 At the end of the day, anyone interested in credit card refinancing or debt consolidation has many options and services available to them.